fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Resources/v3.3.0/Get-AzureRmADSpCredential.md

 ```

 ### -ServicePrincipalName
-The name (SPN) of the service principal to retrieve credentials from.
+Specifies the name of the service principal name (SPN) that this cmdlet gets credentials from.

 ```yaml
 Type: String